jtalborough/roosterbots-site/content/donate.md

 ---
-title: "Support Our Team"
+title: "Support RoosterBots"
 date: 2025-10-09
 draft: false
 layout: "donate"
 ---

-# Support Our FTC Team
+# Support the RoosterBots

-Your donation helps us:
-- Purchase robot parts and materials
-- Cover competition registration fees
+Your generous donation directly supports our team's mission to inspire the next generation of engineers and innovators.

+## Where Your Donation Goes

+- 🤖 **Robot Parts & Materials** - High-quality components for competitive robots
+- 🎫 **Competition Fees** - Registration for regional and state championships
-- Fund travel to competitions
+- 🚗 **Travel Expenses** - Transportation to competitions across the region
-- Provide tools and equipment
+- 🔧 **Tools & Equipment** - Essential workshop tools and safety gear
-- Support outreach programs
+- 📚 **Educational Resources** - Training materials and software licenses
+- 🌟 **Outreach Programs** - STEM education in our community

+## Make an Impact

-Every contribution makes a difference in our journey!
+Every contribution, no matter the size, makes a real difference in providing opportunities for our student team members to learn, grow, and compete at the highest level.

+**Thank you for supporting RoosterBots!** 🙏